-- 1. Admission to the appropriate certification program. - Approval of the individual applicant by the department that is responsible for certification, based on the following standards: - a.
-An overall cumulative grade point average of 2.50 at the close of semester immediately preceding the student teaching experience; - b.
-A cumulative grade point average of 2.50 in the academic major and in the teacher education sequence, as deemed appropriate by the appropriate certification program; - Satisfactory completion of all preliminary field experiences and courses required in the program; - d.
+- 1. Admission to the appropriate certification program. - 2.
+Approval of the individual applicant by the department that is responsible for certification, based on the following standards: - a.
+An overall cumulative grade point average of 2.75 at the close of semester immediately preceding the student teaching experience; - b.
+A cumulative grade point average of 2.75 in the academic major and in the teacher education sequence, as deemed appropriate by the appropriate certification program; - c.
+Satisfactory completion of all preliminary field experiences and courses required in the program; - d.
 A minimum of 96 credits completed at the time of application for the senior teaching internship; - e.
 Completion of all requirements based on the freshman basic skills tests in reading, writing, and mathematics, and the successful completion of English 110, Writing Effective Prose, prior to admission to the teacher education sequence; - f.
-An analysis of speech patterns and if applicable, problem diagnosis; - g.
+An analysis of speech patterns, aural acuity, and writing skills and, if applicable, problem diagnosis; - g.
 Consideration of additional departmental standards in the form of auditions, physical performance requirements, submission of portfolio, specific skills tests, comprehensive tests, etc. - 3.
 Documentation of negative results on the Mantoux Test. - 4.
-Submission of the Student Teaching Application, including a biographical data form, to the Office of Field Experiences no later than March 1 preceding the academic year of the internship for the following fall or spring semester.

-Students must pay a student teaching fee, currently \$140, in addition to tuition and fees prior to the student teaching semester.
+Submission of the Student Teaching Application, including a biographical data form, to the Office of Field Experiences no later than March 15 for the following spring semester or October 15 for the following fall semester.
+Students must pay a student teaching fee, currently \$150, in addition to tuition and fees prior to the student teaching semester. - 5.
+Obtain a Substitute License.